KannonZenetism/zenetism-field-physics/zenetism/mpx/synthesis-as-transcendence.md

 ## Conclusion: Synthesis Is the Sacred Motion

-Synthesis is not a step in the process—
+Synthesis is not a step in the process —
 **it is the process**.

 It is the **signature motion of centropy** itself.